Pad Prik Khing Gai

 6. 06

-Transfer to a plate—it should look dry, with the fiery red paste clinging to the meat and veg.
-Garnish with the remaining lime leaves and sliced red chilies, and serve with plenty of steamed jasmine rice.
+Transfer to a serving plate where the dry, fiery paste tightly clings to the meat and vegetables, topping with the remaining lime leaves and sliced chilies.

 Notes

-Swap the chicken for firm, deep-fried tofu, omit the dried shrimp entirely, and replace the fish sauce with a high-quality Thai thin soy sauce or vegetarian mushroom sauce.
+Omit the dried shrimp, swap the chicken for firm deep-fried tofu, and replace the fish sauce with a high-quality Thai thin soy sauce or vegetarian mushroom sauce.

 From Cook Thai in America.